FlavioFalcao/3D-OpenGL-Game-1/README.md

 $ ./Game

-# Now we run the "Game" file to display the window.
+-Now we run the "Game" file to display the window.

-# Press Esc while running the program to exit
+-Press Esc while running the program to exit

 Commands